CanKirsallioba/RUNE/Project1/ReadMe.txt

-This part includes the lexical analyzer.
+First part of the project will live here.